Concordium/concordium-base/rust-src/concordium_base/README.md

 ### Features

-The library has no default features, and the following optional ones
+The library has no default features and the following optional ones:

 - `encryption` - additionally exposes the `common::encryption` module for
   handling the encryption format used by various Concordium tools (such as